SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 This idea matches what we want.
 We can use the Zipf distribution to check cache hits because it will cause some elements to appear frequently while others will appear rarely.
 In the rust ecosystem, the crate [rand_distr](https://docs.rs/rand_distr/0.4.3/rand_distr/struct.Zipf.html) provides the Zipf distribution.

-We have the distribution sorted out.
+We have the distribution part sorted out.
 Now, we can write a benchmark that loads K elements of the distribution in a cache with weight W. All we need to do is identify K and W.

 The idea is to have a large enough distribution sample, and **CacheD** uses a distribution size of *16 * 100_000*, which means the Zipf distribution will contain *16 * 100_000* elements with the biggest value as *16 * 100_000*.
 So, our K = *16 * 100_000*.